How do you find the right keywords for SEO, PPC or content marketing?

 The easiest way to think about these keywords is with the following graph.

-These are called “long tail keywords” because they’re found in the long “tail” stretching to the right of the graph as search volume is low and potential conversion rate is high.
+These are called “long-tail keywords” because they’re found in the long “tail” stretching to the right of the graph as search volume is usually quite low but the potential conversion rate is high as the query shows very specific intent.

-The best way to find long tail keywords on Semrush is with the Keyword Magic Tool.
+How do you find these high potential keywords?
+The best way to find long-tail keywords on Semrush is with the Keyword Magic Tool.
 This tool generates a list of extended search phrases based on the keyword entered.

 For example, let’s look at a Keyword Magic Tool report for the keyword “tomato plant.”
 If you have an Semrush account, click here to view this report.